Skip to content

 A Must Try!
 7 Fast & Easy Snack Ideas for People with Type 2 Diabetes

 If you think that diabetes and snacking cannot go hand in hand, you need to think again.
-A little bit of indulgence is never going to be bad for you even if you suffer from type 2 diabetes.
+A little bit of indulgence is not going to be bad for you.
+If you suffer from type 2 diabetes, you can still indulge but with caution.
 We are not saying this but the World Health Organization does say that free sugar should make up less than 10% of the daily calories that you consume.

-Other than this, according to the Centers for Disease Control and Prevention, around 12 teaspoons of sugar per day which translates into 50 grams is safe for diabetics.
+According to the Centers for Disease Control and Prevention (CDC), some general guidelines suggest limiting added sugars to about 50 grams per day.
 But this might still be an overkill.
 The American Heart Association delves somewhere in the middle and suggests that 25 grams of sugar in a day can be considered safe for people with type 2 diabetes.
+However, people with diabetes should consult a healthcare professional for personalized advice on sugar intake.

 Let's not get confused over the right food for diabetics, especially items that contain sugar.
-All in all, a little bit of it is not going to harm you in the long run if you focus only on healthy snacks for diabetics.
-You just have to be mindful about its quantity and manage your calorie intake intelligently.
-The following recipes are easy to prepare and delicious.
-You may choose to add a bit of sugar to some of them for better taste but don't go overboard.
+Healthy snacks for diabetics in moderation may fit into a balanced meal plan for individuals managing type 2 diabetes.
+You just have to be mindful about their quantity and manage your calorie intake intelligently.
+Remember to monitor intake and consult a healthcare professional.
 After reading it through, you would make them a part of your diabetic meal plan instantly.

 Healthy Snack Ideas for Type 2 Diabetes